tarwn/lessthandot-hugo/blogs/content/posts/2012-11-26-java-training-day-1.md

 BOILING_POINT; = 100;

-Once you assign the value, you can&#8217;t change BOILING_POINT anymore
+Once you assign the value, you can't change BOILING_POINT anymore

 We learned about scope and learned that depending on where the variable is declared, it might not be visible outside of the block, this is the same as in other languages (local variables)